Nutrisystem is one of the most affordable diet delivery program, but does the lower cost mean a less effective weight loss program?

-Daily calorie amounts vary from 1200 to 1500, and each days food consists of 3 meals and 2 snacks.
-The macro-nutrient ratios are approximately 55% carbohydrates, 25% protein and 20% fats.
+Daily calorie amounts vary from 1200 (women) to 1500 (men), and each day’s food consists of 3 meals and two snacks.
+The macro-nutrient ratios are approximately 45-55% carbohydrates, 25-30% protein and less than 30% fats.

 Alcohol should be avoided, but tea, coffee, and diet sodas are okay.

-Exercise is fully recommended with beginner, intermediate, and advanced workout plans available.
+Exercise is fully recommended, with beginner, intermediate, and advanced workout plans available.

 There is nothing particularly unique about Nutrisystem.
 It is a portion-controlled diet of reduced calories that – if followed correctly – will cause weight loss.
 The challenge with these types of programs is what happens after.